isaacnmm/pestpolicy-hugo2XX/content/posts/are-crickets-decomposers/index.md

 layout: post
 ---

-The intriguing world of [crickets](https://pestpolicy.com/are-crickets-good-or-bad/) and their place in our ecosystem often spark questions about their role as decomposers.
+The intriguing world of [crickets](https://pestpolicy.com/are-crickets-good-or-bad/)and their place in our ecosystem often spark questions about their role as decomposers.

 While they may be known for their melodious chirping on warm summer nights, crickets hold deeper ecological significance than meets the eye.